alireza-amirsamimi/Arc-Dark-Docky-themes/README.md

 # Arc-Dark-Docky-themes
-Docky themes for use with the Arck-Dark theme suite
+Docky themes for use with the Arc-Dark theme suite

 Arc-Dark themes are one of best Gtk themes for Gnu/Linux Desktop enveronments